Star Trek: Strange New Worlds

 Star Trek: Strange New Worlds is an American science fiction television series created by Akiva Goldsman, Alex Kurtzman, and Jenny Lumet for the streaming service Paramount+.
 It is the 11th Star Trek series and debuted in 2022 as part of Kurtzman's expanded Star Trek Universe.
 A spin-off from the series Star Trek: Discovery (2017–2024), it follows Captain Christopher Pike and the crew of the starship Enterprise in the 23rd century during the decade before Star Trek: The Original Series (1966–1969).

 Anson Mount, Ethan Peck, and Rebecca Romijn respectively star as Pike, Spock, and Number One, all characters from The Original Series.
 They were initially cast for the second season of Discovery (2019) and, after positive fan responses, Kurtzman expressed interest in bringing them back for a spin-off.
 Development began by March 2020 and Strange New Worlds was officially ordered in May.
 The lead cast and creative team were confirmed, with Goldsman and Henry Alonso Myers as showrunners.
 Jess Bush, Christina Chong, Celia Rose Gooding, Melissa Navia, Babs Olusanmokun, Bruce Horak, and Martin Quinn also star.
 Some of those actors play younger versions of Original Series characters.
 The series is produced by CBS Studios in association with Secret Hideout, Weed Road Pictures, H M R X Productions, and Roddenberry Entertainment.
-Filming takes place at CBS Stages Canada in Mississauga, Ontario.
+Filming took place at CBS Stages Canada in Mississauga, Ontario.
 The showrunners chose to return to the episodic storytelling of The Original Series rather than Discoverys more serialized approach.

 Star Trek: Strange New Worlds premiered on Paramount+ on May 5, 2022, and its ten-episode first season was released weekly until July.
-A second season was released from June to August 2023, a third season was released from July to September 2025, and a fourth season is expected to be released in 2026.
+A second season was released from June to August 2023, a third season was released from July to September 2025, and a fourth season was released from July to September 2026.
 A fifth and final season, with a shorter six-episode order, is in production.
 The series is estimated to have high viewership and audience demand.
 It received positive reviews for its episodic storytelling and cast, and several accolades including two Primetime Creative Arts Emmy Award nominations and two Saturn Award wins.